-In June 2005, the Minister for Transport enacted legislation strengthening rights for air passengers following the enactment of EU legislation requiring compensation of airline passengers who have been denied boarding on a flight for which they hold a valid ticket (Regulation (EC) No. 261/2004), which came into force on February 17, 2005.
+In June 2005, the Minister for Transport enacted legislation strengthening rights for air passengers following the enactment of EU legislation requiring compensation of airline passengers who have been denied boarding on a flight for which they hold a valid ticket (Regulation (EC) No. 261 / 2004), which came into force on February 17, 2005.
 See "Item 3.
 Risk Factors-Risks Related to the Airline Industry-EU Regulation on Passenger Compensation Could Significantly Increase Related Costs."

 The European Aviation Safety Agency.
 EASA is an agency of the EU that has been given specific regulatory and executive tasks in the field of aviation safety.
-EASA was established through Regulation (EC) No. 1592/2002 of the European Parliament and the Council of July 15, 2002.
+EASA was established through Regulation (EC) No. 1592 / 2002 of the European Parliament and the Council of July 15, 2002.
 The purpose of EASA is to draw-up common standards to ensure the highest levels of safety, oversee their uniform application across Europe and promote them at the global level.
 The EASA formally started its work on September 28, 2003, taking over the responsibility for regulating airworthiness and maintenance issues within the EU member states.

 Eurocontrol.
 The European Organization for the Safety of Air Navigation ("Eurocontrol") is an autonomous European organization established under the Eurocontrol Convention of December 13, 1960.
 Eurocontrol is responsible for, inter alia, the safety of air navigation and the collection of route charges for en route air navigation facilities and services throughout Europe.
-Ireland is a party to several international agreements concerning Eurocontrol in respect of air navigation services for aircraft in airspace under the control of Eurocontrol.
+Ireland is a party to several international agreements concerning Eurocontrol.
+These agreements have been implemented in Irish law, which provides for the payment of charges to Eurocontrol in respect of air navigation services for aircraft in airspace under the control of Eurocontrol.
 The relevant legislation imposes liability for the payment of any charges upon the operators of the aircraft in respect of which services are provided and upon the owners of such aircraft or the managers of airports used by such aircraft.
 Ryanair, as an aircraft operator, is primarily responsible for the payment to Eurocontrol of charges incurred in relation to its aircraft.